Committee members

 University of Messina, Messina, Italy

-Dominic Wells, as TACT chair, is leading this exciting initiative with the support of the TACT core committee, nominated extended committee members and the TREAT-NMD secretariat.
+Annamaria de Luca, as Chair, is leading this exciting initiative with the support of the core committee, nominated extended committee members and the TREAT-NMD secretariat.

 Core Committee